 And PS- there’s a Part 2 of this post coming next week 😉

-Join us on a Wholeness Journey to Thailand in Spring 2018!
+Join us on a Wholeness Journey to Thailand in February 2018!

 Do you long for something greater?
 Hungry to break out of your day-to-day life and connect with God, yourself, and others in a deep and powerful way?